 In addition to the regular meetings, the Society also organises coaching award presentation evenings, a Christmas Sunday Lunch event and, from time to time, a Spring Dinner.

-Winter coaching classes began in 1953 with the aim of encouraging local cricket talent; and through the years a number of county and international players have emerged such as: Graham Stevenson, Arnie Sidebottom, Tim Boon, Martyn Moxon, and Darren Gough.
-Coaching awards are linked to the memory of former Society Patron's Brian Johnston and John Arlott and former Society officials Jack Sokell, Derek Moxon, David Musgrave and Eric Sykes.Awards are presented annually to youngsters for batting, bowling, fielding, and wicketkeeping.
+Winter coaching classes began in 1953 with the aim of encouraging local cricket talent; and through the years a number of county and international players have emerged such as: Graham Stevenson, Arnie Sidebottom, Tim Boon, Martyn Moxon, Darren Gough and Joe Root.
+Coaching awards are linked to the memory of former Society Patrons, Brian Johnston and John Arlott and former Society officials Jack Sokell, Derek Moxon, Eric Sykes and current Society President, Dickie Bird OBE.Awards are presented annually to youngsters for batting, bowling, fielding, and wicketkeeping.

 The Society also presents a number of other annual awards including: Cricket Writer, Cricket Commentator, County Captain, Young Cricketer, and Cricketer of the Year as well as a Wicketkeeper of the Year award and one in memory of Learie Constantine for Fielder of the Year.
 Other local cricket awards are also presented on occasions.

 There are no membership formalities.
 The Membership Secretary will be pleased to deal with any queries.
 Subscriptions are as follows:

-Copyright © 2004-2012 Wombwell Cricket Lovers' Society and CricketArchive
+Copyright © 2004-2017 Wombwell Cricket Lovers' Society and CricketArchive